TWO TURTLEDOVES;

 And a partridge in a pear tree."TWO TURTLEDOVES AND THE CALL OF A LOST DOVE TO HER MATE

-In the psalms we also read of the dove in flight from terrors and tribulations.
+In the Psalms we also read of the dove in flight from terrors and tribulations.
 Typically she finds herself deep in the wilderness and alone.
 She is cut off from the one she loves.
 It is out there in the wilderness where she remembers her lost mate.
 She mourns for him with the plaintive call of the turtledove.
 This theme of the mourning lonesome dove calling to their mate in the wilderness reverberates through our literature.

 ACROSS A HOWLING WILDERNESS IN THE MIDST OF TRIBULATIONS.The song below was written by David as he flew like a dove from the face of Saul.
-The flight of the dove is a frequent poetic and prophetic theme in scripture.

 and hide not thyself from my supplication.55:2 Attend unto me, and hear me: